pastimee/pastimee/README.md

 ### About

-- Java, Python, Dart Developer; mostly front end
+- Java, Kotlin, Python, Dart Developer; mostly front end
 - Programming for about 3 years
 - Contact me on discord at: linus touch tips#7672